Othentic-Labs/avs-examples/simple-price-oracle-multi-l2-avs-example/README.md

 ## ⚙️ Usage

 ### 1. Deploy AVS Contracts on Multi-L2
-Use the quick start guide to set up your AVS.
-When deploying, include all L2 chain names you want to target (as per the supported chains).
+Use the [quick start](https://docs.othentic.xyz/main/avs-framework/quick-start) guide to set up your AVS.
+When deploying, include all L2 chain names as per the [Supported chains](https://docs.othentic.xyz/main/avs-framework/supported-networks).

-In the example below, we deploy to Amoy and Base-Sepolia:
+In the example below, we deploy to `amoy` and `base-Sepolia`:

 ```bash
 othentic-cli network deploy \